tomdwaggy/tintin-fansi/README.md

 Install the rom.pcf font I have provided, precompiled.

 ## Using
-When you want to see all the FANSI art, just do:
+When you want to see all the FANSI art, just do
-#config fansi on
+\#config fansi on

 ## License
 As the original project is GPLv2, these changes are also